WE'RE ABOUT TO UPGRADE YOUR EXPERIENCE

 As you learn to become an Army Officer you'll gain invaluable leadership, management, military and personal skills; plus you'll get paid while you train.
 General Service Officer training teaches you how to command and lead Soldiers, and you can start straight from Year 12.
 Alternatively, if you're already a qualified professional with skills transferrable to the Army, you may apply to become a Specialist Service Officer.

-If you have resolve and commitment, and enjoy taking charge in a team environment, you could make an excellent General Service Officer (GSO).
+If you have resolve and commitment, and enjoy taking charge in a team environment, you could make an excellent Army Officer.
 The Army provides expert leadership training through an 18-month intensive course (12 months for ADFA graduates) and will equip you with the skills required to lead a platoon of Soldiers in your nominated specialisation within one of these areas:

 - Military Police